SHINE - Design in Rehab

 Teaching 'design thinking' skills to people with spinal cord injuries to increase self-efficacy

-This project builds upon a pilot project 'design and rehabilitation' undertaken by the Lab4Living team supported by the the Silvia Adams Trust and the Royal Society of Arts.
+This project builds upon a pilot project 'design and rehabilitation' undertaken by the Lab4Living team supported by the Silvia Adams Trust and the Royal Society of Arts.

 This SHINE 2012 Health foundation funded bid was awarded to Sheffield Hallam University (Co-I Langley) in collaboration with Sheffield Teaching Hospitals Princess Royal Spinal Injury Unit and the Clinical Improvement Team at Sheffield Teaching Hospitals Trust in 2012 to implement the spinal injury design workshops and 'measure' the impact of them on spinal cord injured patients using various clinical metrics.